How to Remove Rust Stains

 Place the clothing item in the boiling water and soak for 10 to 20 minutes.
 If any rust remains, empty the water and repeat the treatment.

-Once the rust stain has lifted, wash the clothing in the hottest water safe for the fabric.
+Once the rust stain has lifted, wash the clothing in the hottest water that is safe for the fabric.

 5. Vinegar and Salt

-Vinegar - a staple in most kitchens - is another effective stain remover.
-Apply white vinegar directly to the stained area, and cover it with a layer of salt.
+Vinegar—a staple in most kitchens—is another effective stain remover.
+Apply white vinegar directly to the stained area, covering it with a layer of salt.
 Leave it to dry in the sun.

 You Might Like These: